Trevor Cope

-Anthony Trevor Cope was professor of Zulu at the University of Natal.
+Anthony Trevor Cope known as Trevor Cope is an emeritus professor of Zulu (renamed African Language and Literature) at the University of Natal (renamed as the University of KwaZulu Natal).
 He edited Harry Camp Lugg's translation of Magema Magwaza Fuze's Abantu Abamnyama (1922) into English which was published by the University of Natal Press in 1979 as The Black People and Whence They Came.

+Trevor Cope was born in Durban, South Africa on 1st August 1928, and upon retiring from the then University of Natal, emigrated with his wife, June, to Sydney, Australia, where he now lives.